salesforce/Argus/ArgusWeb/README.md

 ##### Install NodeJS
 #
 > **Recommended** - You can use Homebrew to install NodeJS.
-This will isntall the latest version.
+This will install the latest version.

 ```sh
 $ brew install node